HTML Forms & Input Basics: Building User Input Forms

 <label for="password">Password</label>

-Use checkboxes when users may choose more than one option.
-Use radio buttons when they must choose exactly one option from a group.
+Use checkboxes when a user can select multiple options, and use radio buttons when the user must choose exactly one option from a group.

 <fieldset>